electrode-io/electrode-native/docs/platform-parts/container/container-publication.md

 ```

 The publishers array contains all the publishers you want to use to publish an Electrode Native container.
 In example shown above, we want to publish the Electrode Native container of `MyWeatherApp` Android to three destinations: a GitHub repository, a Maven repository and to JCenter.
 For the GitHub repository, the code of the Electrode Native container will be published and a Git tag will be used for the version.
 For the Maven repository, the Electrode Native container will be compiled and the resulting versioned AAR will be published to the Maven and JCenter repositories.

-The [ern cauldron add publisher](../cli/cauldron/add/publisher.md) command can be used to add a publisher to a Cauldron, rather than adding it manually.

 ### Creating a custom Container publisher